bumps/bumps/doc/getting_started/install.rst

 The PDF documentation requires a working LaTeX installation.

+We are working to put the bumps package on PyPI.
+First try "pip install bumps" as appropriate for your operating environment.
+If this fails, then follow the instructions to install from the source archive directly.
 Platform specific details for setting up your environment are given below.

 Windows
 -------